Cytora: IDP Software Vendor

 Commercial Insurance Submission Processing

-Cytora automates submission intake for commercial P&C risks, addressing market inefficiencies where carriers fail to return quotes 30-50% of the time due to manual processing costs.
-The platform digitizes incoming submissions and applies business rules for automated routing.
+Cytora automates submission intake for commercial P&C risks, addressing the market inefficiency where carriers fail to return quotes 30-50% of the time due to manual processing costs.
+The platform digitizes incoming submissions, enriches them with external data, and applies business rules for automated routing - reducing the volume of submissions that stall before reaching an underwriter.

 Claims Automation